Irena Santor: Career

 In 1950 she met Zdzisław Górzyński, a prominent director of the Grand Theatre, Poznań, who visited Polanica-Zdrój.
 Górzyński was impressed with her vocal and recommended her to Tadeusz Sygietyński, who was creator and manager of the folk group Mazowsze.
 He organised casting and accepted Irena's candidacy but stipulated that she will take singing lessons under the direction of opera singer Wanda Wermińska.
 She agreed.
 Her mother died that same year, so Irena moved to the Karolin, where she graduated music school and passed the matura exam.
 Her classmate in this term was actress Lidia Korsakówna.

 She was the main soloist in a folk group Mazowsze.
 With the group she appeared in the first Polish color movie Przygoda na Mariensztacie (1953) and they recorded soundtrack to movie.
 In the 1950s she traveled around the world with the band.
 Later on in her life, Irena Santor revealed that she performed for Mao Zedong, which she regrets now.
 During that time she met her future husband, Stanisław Santor, who was a violinist in Mazowsze.
 Her most popular song from this period was Ej, przeleciał ptaszek – originally a folk song.

 After her marriage to Stanisław Santor, she left the group and started a solo career.

 In 2019 she was celebrating the diamond jubilee of her career with a concert tour called "Jubileusz, śpiewam, czyli jestem" ("Jubilee, I sing, therefore I am").

 On November 25, 2024, the "Vistula Sounds" International Festival was officially named after Irena Santor.
-The event took place at the City Hall in Ciechocinek in the presence of the artist.
-Starting with the 4^{th} edition of the event in 2025 the official name will be: Irena Santor "Vistula Sounds" International Festival.
+The event took place at the City Hall in Ciechocinek in the presence of the Artist.
+Starting with the 4th edition of the event in 2025 the official name will be: Irena Santor "Vistula Sounds" International Festival.The new location for the Irena Santor "Vistula Sounds" International Festival from 2026 is Bydgoszcz.